 digitalWrite(Trigger, LOW); delayMicroseconds(5); digitalWrite(Trigger, HIGH); delayMicroseconds(10); digitalWrite(Trigger, LOW);

-First of all we give short 5us LOW pulse before sending clean high pulse.
+First of all, we give short 5us LOW pulse before sending a clean high pulse.
 High trigger pulse needs to be at least 10us.
-When trigger pulse drops LOW, sensor sends eight 40kHz square pulses.
+When trigger pulse drops LOW, the sensor sends eight 40kHz square pulses.
 At same time Echo pin becomes HIGH until bounced back signals are received.
-Arduino needs to capture the duration of HIGH state of Echo pin.
-Luckily Arduino comes with handy function
+Arduino needs to capture the duration of the HIGH state of Echo pin.
+Luckily Arduino comes with the handy function

 pulselength = pulseIn(Echo, HIGH); //microseconds